zbarbezat/wave_visualizer/README.md

 Create a web app that allows a user to visualize the waveforms of musical pitches, intervals, and chords through an interactive piano keyboard interface

-*What follows is my basic plan...
-We might have to make use of other external libraries if things get hairy*

 ### Technologies Used
 * JavaScript
 * CSS